AIkursat/NLayer-API-Project/README.md

 # NLayer-API-Project

-Best Practices with Asp.net Core Web API and ASP.NET MVC by using Entity Framework Core.
+Best Practices with Asp.net Core Web API and ASP.NET MVC Project by using Entity Framework Core.